SoweluAvanzo/DAO-ML_Cinco_Cloud_Editor/archetype/readme.md

 # if you just want to develop

-1. run for database setup:
+1. take the steps from above (needed to compile the xtend-files):

     `docker-compose -f postgres.yml up`

+    and

+    `./compile.sh`

-2. to compile the frontend (currently no good hotcode-injection):
+2. to compile the frontend only (currently no good hotcode-injection):

     `./compileFrontend.sh`